willdone1337/lm_az/README.md

 </p>

 ## Introduction
-This repository builds upon the [ru_lrm](https://github.com/IlyaGusev/rulm) repository and the [mGPT-Azerbaijan](https://huggingface.co/ai-forever/mGPT-1.3B-azerbaijan) model with specific adaptations adapted for training and applying a model in Azerbaijani language.
+This repository builds upon the [ru_lrm](https://github.com/IlyaGusev/rulm) repository and the [mGPT-Azerbaijan](https://huggingface.co/ai-forever/mGPT-1.3B-azerbaijan) model with specific adaptations for training and applying a model in Azerbaijani language.
 Trained adapter [weights](https://huggingface.co/vildanh/az_gpt_alpaca) and [dataset](https://huggingface.co/datasets/vildanh/az_alpaca_translated) are here.
 Before diving in, it's crucial to provide some context about the current state of the model.

 This language model is a work in progress, and wanted to be clear about its current limitations.
 At this stage: